We Are So Loved by God

 God’s Blessings Are Meant to Be Given Away

-Today, we are met with the challenges of a global health crisis, sickness, loneliness, and economic hardship.
+Today, we are met with the challenges of sickness, loneliness, and economic hardship.
 But I am hopeful because I know God is a constant presence in our lives and He wants to help us persevere even amid all this uncertainty.

 God is always blessing us.
 He has a special plan to prosper His people.

 If you are Christian, maybe you’re familiar with the Scripture in the Christian Bible that says: “Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness” (2 Corinthians 9:10).